Next-generation Volkswagen Passat spied testing ahead of 2023 debut

-It will be built in Bratislava alongside the Touareg SUV, although it will continue to use the brand’s MQB underpinnings.
-Eventually the Passat will share the same production line as the next-generation Skoda Superb, which is being developed alongside it.
+The Passat will be built in Bratislava using MQB underpinnings alongside the next-generation Skoda Superb.
 VW’s family car has been moved from its traditional home at Emden in Germany to make way for the ID.4 SUV and production versions of the ID.
 Vizzion saloon and ID.
 Space Vizzion estate concepts.

-The Passat’s wheelbase is likely to be stretched to a Superb-rivalling 2.85 metres.
+The Passat’s wheelbase is likely to be stretched to match the Superb’s 2.85 metres.
 While that should translate into more legroom for rear-seat passengers, the extra length will also go towards improving boot space, carving out a new niche for the Passat as the brand’s most practical non-SUV or commercial vehicle-based offering.

 The popularity of diesel in this segment has slipped over recent years, but the Passat will continue with TDI options.
-The latest version of the brand’s 2.0 TDI turbocharged unit will slot under the bonnet, in states of tune ranging from 148bhp to 197bhp, while 4MOTION all-wheel drive will also be available.
+The latest version of the brand’s 2.0 TDI turbocharged unit will slot under the bonnet, in states of tune ranging from 148bhp to 197bhp.
+4MOTION all-wheel drive will also be available and could appear in a revived Alltrack model.

 Petrol power will play second fiddle, but will be an important bridge towards an expanded plug-in hybrid offering, with two options anticipated.

-The entry-level eHybrid model will develop around 200bhp, but a 242bhp GTE model is also likely to go on sale, with a larger battery than the 13kWh unit used in the current Passat GTE.
+The entry-level eHybrid model will develop around 200bhp, but an even more powerful GTE model is also likely to go on sale, with a larger battery than the 13kWh unit used in the current Passat GTE.
 It would enable a much longer all-electric range, possibly up to 60 miles.

 Matching the bigger pack would be improved recharging technology, with a move from 3.6kW to 11kW AC charging.